 No matter where we go or how much we prepare, every holiday seems to involve one disaster day.
 A day that try as you might is destined to go down the drain.
 A day when everything just seems to go wrong.
+We seem to be affected by some kind of holiday curse.

 As a child, I remember Thursdays in particular being unlucky for holidays.
 There were days my parents were pickpocketed, days when we took trains to nowhere and days the weather just wasn’t playing ball.
 Bizarrely, they all fell on a Thursday.